-The Haciendas are one of the biggest attractions in the Yucatan Peninsula.
-We can know part of the social, cultural and economic history of the area through the Haciendas.
+The Haciendas in Yucatán are one of the greatest attractions in the Peninsula.
+We can know and understand a large part of the social, cultural and economic history of the area through the Haciendas.
 It is one of the most interesting trips to get closer to the cultural diversity in the region.

 Content of the article